csyde/alyxproject/README.md

 Dependencies
 ------------
+The following third-party software is expected to be required for the project and is under the author's own licenses:

-* Free Pascal 2.6.x
+* Free Pascal and Lazarus (www.freepascal.org) - development language for lash and the hvac GUI
-* LisaEm by Ray Arachelian
+* Lisaem (lisa.sunder.net) by Ray Arachelian - Lisa hardware emulator
-* Mini vMac by Paul Pratt
+* Mini vMac (www.gryphel.com/c/minivmac) - early Macintosh hardware emulator
-* cdrtools by Jörg Schilling
+* cdrtools (www.cdrecord.org) by Jörg Schilling - mainly for mkisofs
-* A functioning POSIX environment (Linux and OS X are dev platforms)
+* old Lisa and Mac system software and ROMs - You'll have to find those.
+Apple owns the copyrights but they're considered abandonware.
+* Homebrew (http://brew.sh) (Mac) or apt-get (Linux) -- to install dependencies

 Contact
 =======